GeoffreyBrann/info2950/README.md

 Questions:

+I will get the OPS+ csv and statcast CSV for data back to 2015 by monday morning Oct 5.
 I will have the Data description done by Wednesday morning Oct.
 7, and I will work on questions and limitations as we find them.